elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Intro.md

  * TensorFlow will consume GPU + all its memory
      - So, you can't use the GPU for graphics at the same time
      - Servers don't use graphics anyway
-     - Workstations should have two nvidia cards.
+     - Workstations should have two NVIDIA cards.

 Notes: